 It is not just Mother Nature that causes problems.
-Malfunctioning equipment, power outages, strikes etc, all have a leading factor to cause delays in production, and as delays increase the supply and demand…so do the prices.
+Malfunctioning equipment, power outages, strikes, etc, are all leading factors to cause delays in production, and as delays increase the supply and demand…so do the prices.

-Large companies also have an impact on fluctuating price, For example, in 2009 Apple bought 4 months of Samsung chips leaving everyone else to fight for the scraps.
-Samsung produces around 40% of the worlds flash memory.
+Large companies also have an impact on fluctuating prices, For example, in 2009 Apple bought 4 months of Samsung chips leaving everyone else to fight for the scraps.
+Samsung produces around 40% of the world’s flash memory.
 This leads to…you guessed it, prices increasing due to supply and demand.

 - Place an order before Chinese New Year!
 As the busiest and most expensive month in Asia, prices skyrocket as there are no factories producing any USB Flash Memory.